michja/Market-Analysis-Tool/README.md

 **Front-end**
 `cd frontend` and `npm start` to launch the front-end for local development.
 or
-`cd frontend` and `npm run build` to build the production ready front-end
+`cd frontend` and `npm run build` to build the production ready front-end into the /frontend/build/ directory.